rharbird/ucl-microbit-robotics-readthedocs/docs/source/index.rst

 Take a look at Dr Gómez's instructions for making and building the units for the robot.
 The latest design is `here <http://www.iearobotics.com/wiki/index.php?title=Módulos_REPYZ>`_.
 You can also use the older design, found `here <http://www.iearobotics.com/wiki/index.php?title=M%C3%B3dulos_REPY-1>`_.

-*Note:* When the robot is flat on the table the servo motors should be set to 90 degrees.
+*Note:* When the robot is flat on the table the servo motors should be set to 90°.
 You will need to set the motors to a 90 degree angle before attaching the units together.

 .. image:: pictures/Motor_orientation.jpg
   :scale: 40%